StuartGJohnson/gpx_tools/README.md

 ### Design preferences
 <p> For the purposes of repairing Strava activities, there are two design preferences.
 First, one of the trajectories needs to be preferred in the result.
 For example, if I am correcting my activity, I would prefer that the output is composed of the original data from my activity as much as possible.
 Second, when using data from either activity, I would prefer that data to be unchanged from the original.
 Third, the algorithm should handle fairly complex trajectories which might pass through the same points - in any order or number of times.
 Fourth, the algorithm should assume that missing jointly traveled points could be present at the beginning and end of the activity.</p>

-### A correction algorithm
+### Two correction algorithms

-An algorithm to satisfy the design preferences, where we have a preference for the query trajectory, is:
+An algorithm to satisfy the design preferences, where we have a preference for the query trajectory, is <b>patch_gpx_spatial</b>:
 <ol>
 <li> Compute the dynamic time warping between the query trajectory and the reference trajectory. </li>
 <li> Assign the query to the output trajectory via the DTW alignment index for the query.</li>